networkoptix/web_packages/open/packages/webrtc-stream-manager/src/stream-switching-algorithm.md

 *NOTES:*

 In the future we'll add canUpgrade and canDowngrade methods to the BaseTracker abstract class.
-To allow customizing the algorithm behavior.
+To allow customizing the algorithm behavior by registering customized trackers.

 ---